-S. Application Certification, Organizational Chart, and Identity of Interest Certification documentation under certain circumstances.
-Among these requirements are adherence to Authority smoke-free housing requirements and a preference for veterans housing on all affordable Project units, which will be documented in the Project's TSP executed prior to closing.
+S. Application Certification, Organizational Chart, and Identity of Interest Certification housing requirements and a preference for veterans housing on all affordable Project units, which will be documented in the Project's TSP executed prior to closing.

 Sponsors must submit a completed Application Certification, Organizational Chart and Identity of Interest Certification.
 This combined document can be found on the Authority Website.